commercetools/connect-product-export-template/README.md

 - CTP_CLIENT_ID: The client ID of your Commercetools user account.
 It is used in Commercetools client to communicate with Commercetools platform via SDK.
 - CTP_CLIENT_SECRET: The client secret of Commercetools user account.
 It is used in Commercetools client to communicate with Commercetools platform via SDK.
 - CTP_SCOPE: The scope constrains the endpoints to which the Commercetools client has access, as well as the read/write access right to an endpoint.
-- CTP_REGION: As the Composable Commerce API is provided in six different region, it defines the region which your Commercetools user account belongs to.
+- CTP_REGION: As the Commercetools APIs are provided in six different region, it defines the region which your Commercetools user account belongs to.
 - SEARCH_PLATFORM_CONFIG: It defines the configurations required by the external search index, such as credentials, search index unique identifier, etc.
   Following is a sample JSON object of this variable.